cjshelton/blog/_posts/2018-12-01-creating-the-blog.md

 The Jekyll website explains all of the above well, and has an easy-to-follow tutorial to get you started writing a simple blog.

 [GitHub Pages][github-pages-url] is a free hosting platform provided by GitHub for websites that use static content, and is a natural choice for blogs written in Jekyll.
-It allows you to turn any public GitHub repository into a live website, supporting Jekyll out-of-the-box so your site will be built and published on push to your selected branch.
+It allows you to turn a public GitHub repository into a live static website, supporting Jekyll out-of-the-box so your site will be built and published on push to your selected branch.

 # Setup